The Educational Theatre Association’s Professional Development Intensives (PDIs)

 with other Association events, such as the Thespian Festival or the

-annual Conference so that attendees can minimize their time out of the
+National Conference.
+Attendees can minimize their time out of the

 classroom, maximize their budget for professional development, and allow